-I’ve always admired my grandparent’s possessions from a time that predates mass manufacturing, when there was a profession and skillset to each crafted item from lead soldiers, to old golf clubs, hand-made shoes, clothing to model sail boats.
+I’ve always admired my grandparent’s possessions from a time that predates mass manufacturing, when there was a profession and skillset to each crafted item from lead soldiers to old golf clubs, handmade shoes, clothing to model sail boats.
 They have stood the test of time because they are well made and because of that they all have their own stories to tell.
 That means the personal connection to the owner is all the greater.
-They are looked after as the effort to make them is respected, that will last a lifetime and become sentimental.
+They are looked after as the effort to make them is respected, which makes them last a lifetime and become sentimental.
 Through a meticulous creation process and the finest quality materials I’m confident our products will also stand the test of time and contribute sustainably to the golf accessory industry.

 TWGs: Sustainability is obviously a key part of what you are doing.
 Why is that so important to you and do you think we’ll see some of the bigger manufacturers incorporating that ethos into the way they work in the future?

 Robbie: Over the past five years or so I have made moves to educate myself on sustainability and do everything with in my power to lead a sustainable life.
 So there was no doubt in my mind that a big part of Hame would focus on sustainability.
 It was one of the motivating factors behind starting the business.
 I don’t believe there are many sustainable options when it comes golf accessories.

 I find the prospect of sustainability overwhelming but I’m of the belief that if every individual and company tries their hardest then collectively a difference can be made.